-Head next to Eravikulam National Park which is located almost 7.5 km away from Suryanelli car parking.
+Head next to the Eravikulam National Park which is located almost 7.5 km away from Suryanelli car parking.
 The park is most known for its remnant population of Nilgiri tahr.

-It was established as Eravikulam-Rajamala Wildlife Sanctuary in 1975 to conserve the endangered Nilgiri tahr.
+It was established as the Eravikulam-Rajamala Wildlife Sanctuary in 1975 to conserve the endangered Nilgiri tahr.
 Later in 1978, it was declared as a national park.
-Eravikulam is one of the best tourist places in Munnar to explore endemic fauna of the region.
+Eravikulam is one of the best tourist places in Munnar to explore the endemic fauna of the region.

 9. Anamudi Peak

 It is a popular destination in Munnar for trekking adventures.
 The base location of the trek is situated inside Eravikulam National Park.
-The park also offers spectacular views of the Anamudi peak and adjacent peaks.
+The park also offers spectacular views of the Anamudi Peak and adjacent peaks.